dakuglin/front-end-study-guide/README.md

 * Bigint

 JavaScript Loops -
-* Execute a block fo code a number of times
+* Execute a block for code a number of times
 * for (statement 1 ; statement 2; statement 3) {
     //code block goes here
     //statement 1 = executed one time before execution of code block